 Speaking on the event’s activities, Managing Director for the Trade Advisory Network John Bugeja said: “The agenda maintains a great balance between a global perspective and regional flavour, resulting in excellent speakers and panel sessions, as well as a lively discussion with enthusiastic interaction with participants.”

-Mr Bugeja, who will acting as the master of ceremonies for the global event, added: “These events attract knowledgeable and engaging representatives drawn from a wide variety of businesses involved in supply chain activities.
+Mr Bugeja, who will be acting as the master of ceremonies for the global event, added: “These events attract knowledgeable and engaging representatives drawn from a wide variety of businesses involved in supply chain activities.
 The quality of debate is second to none and participants are invariably prepared to share real insights that actively promote the development of this fast-developing portfolio of finance techniques.
 I am looking forward immensely to taking part.”

 The Summit’s speaker line-up features leading players and experts, including Qamar Saleem, the Global Technical Lead for the International Finance Corporation, World Bank Group; Ehsaan Ahmed, Head of Global Transaction Services at Noor Bank; Yaseen Anwar, Senior Advisor for the ICBC; Michael Backhouse, Relationship Director at the London Institute of Banking and Finance; David Hennah, Head of Trade and Supply Chain Finance at Finastra and Olivier Paul, Head of the ICC Banking Commission at the International Chamber of Commerce.